 Atop a cursed mountain, in towers of ice and snow is a danger of primordial origin - the Lord of Frost.
 From his frozen keep he threatens the lands and peoples in the shadow of his mountain, bringing low all who come too near.
-Winter comes early as snows billow from the keep and blankets the fields and villages near the mountain's foot.
-Help is needed to break the hold the Lord of Frost has over this land and end his reign before his powers reach well beyond the mountain.
+Help is needed to break his hold on the land and end his reign before his power reaches beyond the mountain itself.